 Canadian teen substance abuse statistics are enough to give even the most trusting parent a surge of anxiety.
 Teenagers are more vulnerable than adults to substance abuse and risky behaviours because their brains aren’t fully developed yet.
 Teen brains don’t handle stress as well as adult brains.
-Not only are teens more susceptible to making poor decisions and substance abuse but mental health problems like depression.
-All parents must remain diligent throughout the teen years to make sure their children haven’t developed substance abuse problems.
-It can happen to any teen even if you consider your child a “good kid.”
+Not only are teens more susceptible to making poor decisions and substance abuse, but mental health problems like depression.
+All parents must remain diligent throughout the teen years to ensure their children haven’t developed substance abuse problems.
+It can happen to any teen, even if you consider your child a “good kid.”

 More and More Teens Abuse Alcohol as They Get Older

-Another study found that 70% of 17-year-olds in Saskatchewan drank at least five alcoholic drinks in a two-hour period within the past 30 days.
+Another study of substance abuse statistics in Canada found that 70% of 17-year-olds in Saskatchewan drank at least five alcoholic drinks in a two-hour period within the past 30 days.
 23% of the 14-year-olds surveyed reported they drank this much within the past 30 days.

 How Many Students Are Offered Drugs at School?